craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes June 26 23.md

 ### Intro

 When last we left our heroes, they had achieved a feat of great historical note; they performed a heist dozens of years in the making for a planar gate.
-While they gained a large swath of other items of personal importance, this so-called "Worldbinding" was the quarry of their current patron.
+While they gained a large swath of other items of personal importance, this so-called "Worldbinding" was the quarry of their current patron, and likely many other forces, each I could name in order of nefariousity, but alas...

 We return to them now; with the trample of hooves being accompanied by an off-key tune, the party travels north-east, snacking on Wurm jerky upon their path.
+What do you do?

+The date is 02/27/0105 14:00.

 ### What does the World Know?